 - Two major malls: hundreds of specialty stores.

-- Professional sports: minor league baseball, hockey and indoor football.
+- Professional sports: minor league baseball and hockey.